Brianetta/DonationTracker/README.md

 This immediately writes the plugin's config file to disk.
 It shouldn't be needed, since the plugin does this itself every time it makes changes.

+### /donationpool ###

+This command shows how much has been donated to the server.

+**Examples:**

+    /donationpool

+Show total donations over the last 30 days (by default).

+    /donationpool 5

+Show total donations over the last 5 days.

+    /donationpool 0

+Show total donations since records began.

 ### Future commands ###

-We need commands to reload the config on the fly, as well as interrogation commands to find out where the pot is over the last *n* days, and who was the biggest donator over the last *n* days.
+We need commands to see who was the biggest donator over the last *n* days.

 We also need additional features, such as signwriting or announcements for individual or cumulative donations.